Smoked Shredded Beef

 Truss the chuck roast to hold it together.
 Season all sides with Brisket Rub or salt and pepper.

 Using the twine or meat hooks, hang the roast onto the kettle hook over the coals.

 Smoke for 3 hours, adding logs or charcoal, as needed.

 After three hours, the internal temperature will be around 140°F.

-Remove the twine and place the roast in a Dutch oven with the sliced onions, peppers and beef consume.
-Cover the pot and hang back over the fire.
+Remove the twine and place the roast in a Dutch oven with the sliced onions, peppers, and beef consume.
+Cover the pot and hang it back over the fire.

 Continue cooking, adding logs as needed for another 2-3 hours, or until the internal temp of the meat reaches 205°F.